Hockey puck: Firepuck

 The Firepuck name was branded during the 1990s but has since been discontinued.

 Smart puck

 The FoxTrax "smart puck" was developed by the Fox television network when it held National Hockey League (NHL) broadcasting rights for the United States.
 The puck had integrated electronics to track its position on screen; a blue streak traced the path of the puck across the ice.
 The streak would turn red if the puck was shot especially hard.
 This was an experiment in broadcasting intended to help viewers unfamiliar with hockey to better follow the game by making the puck more visible.
 It was ill-received by many traditional hockey fans, but appreciated by many of the more casual viewers.
 The system debuted with much publicity in the NHL All-Star game at the Boston Fleet Center on January 20, 1996, but the system was shelved when Fox Sports lost the NHL broadcast rights three years later.

+Ballistics

+Most goals are scored by airborne pucks, sometimes seen to tumble through the air, on their way in to the net.

+Radar guns are commonly used to measure shot speed.

+During a game, pucks can reach speeds of 100 mph or more when struck.
+The current world record is held by Denis Kulyash of KHL's Avangard Omsk, who slapped a puck at the 2011 KHL All-Star Game skills competition in St. Petersburg, Russia on 5 February 2011 with a speed of 110.3 mph.

+Zdeno Chára, whose slapshot clocked 108.8 mph in the 2013 NHL All-Star Game SuperSkills competition, broke his own earlier record.